centreon/centreon-engine/doc/user/configuration/advanced/host_and_service_dependencies.rst

 =========================

-The image below shows an example of the logical layout of host notification dependencies.
-Different hosts are dependent on other hosts for notifications.
+The image below shows an example of the logical layout of host execution dependencies.
+Different hosts are dependent on other hosts for execution.

 .. image:: /_static/images/host-dependencies.png
    :align: center